andresgomezfrr/normalizer/docs/_posts/2017-02-14-flatmapper-functions.md

  * `generators`: The generators apply on each input message transforming it on a new output message.
 Currently, there are two generators:
     * **constant**: The `constant` generator is used to add constant value to the output message.
     * **fieldValue**: The `fieldValue` generator select a specific field form the input message and put it on the output message.
+ * `passIfNotApply`: This property enable/disable if the flatmapper allows to send the messages, that don't apply on any filter, to the next function.
+Default value: `false`

 ```json
 {